HMcodeLab/ggiskill/README.md

 Golden Globe is a lightweight, easily configurable, and customizable **Next.js** and **Tailwind CSS** landing page template.
 It’s built to be adaptable, performant, and perfect for any product launch, portfolio, or promotional site.

-Try out the demo here: [https://Golden Globe-omega.vercel.app](https://Golden Globe-omega.vercel.app).
+Try out the demo here: [https://Golden Globe-omega.vercel.app](https://Golden Globe-omega.vercel.app).V

 Please check out the documentation below to get started.